AlenToma/EntityWorker.Core/Documentation/Migration.md

     {
         /// <summary>
         /// All available Migrations to be executed.
-        // when Migration Is enabled in Transaction.
-        // this class will be triggered at system start.
+        /// trigget this class by InitializeMigration() in OnModuleStart
         /// </summary>
         public IList<Migration> GetMigrations(ICustomRepository repository)
         {